chipzoller/kyverno-pss/README.md

 ### Ephemeral Containers

 Ephemeral containers are on by default in Kubernetes 1.23, but prior to that a feature gate is needed.
-Many of these folders contain either/or a YAML and JSON manifest of ephemeral containers used to test the policies.
+Many of these folders contain a YAML and/or JSON manifest of ephemeral containers used to test the policies.
 See the KEP note [here](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/277-ephemeral-containers/README.md) for technical details.
 The command was used to test:

 ```sh
 kubectl replace --raw /api/v1/namespaces/default/pods/testpod/ephemeralcontainers -f ./ephemeralcontainer.json